 We offer a wide range of PhD opportunities within the Department of Economics.
-Our established ESRC-recognised PhD programme is home to high calibre doctoral students from all over the world, from the UK and Europe and Africa and Asia to North and South America.
+Our established ESRC-recognised PhD programme is home to high calibre doctoral students from all over the world.

-This PhD programme will develop a critical understanding of the core fields within economics, whilst focusing on your chosen area of specialisation.
+Our PhD programme develops a critical understanding of the core fields within economics, whilst focusing on a chosen area of specialisation.
 You will be studying at a world-ranked university (The Times), also rated among the UK's most research intensive institutions.

-Following their PhD in Economics, our graduates continue on to a wide range of roles - as senior executives and managers, economists, policy makers and academics - working for leading international universities, governments and across the public and private sectors.
+Following the completion of a PhD in Economics, our graduates have taken on a wide range of roles - as senior executives and managers, economists, and as policy makers and academics - working for leading international universities, governments and across the public and private sectors.

 Funding for PhD Economics students